DimKaisaris/Top-50-Amazon-Books/README.md

 ## Analysis Phase

-To analyze the data I use my **[Analysis Log](https://github.com/DimKaisaris/Top-50-Amazon-Books/blob/main/Processed%20Files/_Analysis%20Log%20C4.docx)**.
+To analyze the data I used my **[Analysis Log](https://github.com/DimKaisaris/Top-50-Amazon-Books/blob/main/Processed%20Files/_Analysis%20Log%20C4.docx)** to help me out.
 Used some basic fuctions, pivot tables and charts.
 Check the **[Bestsellers_No Duplicates](https://github.com/DimKaisaris/Top-50-Amazon-Books/blob/main/Processed%20Files/_Bestsellers%20NO%20Duplicates%20(1).xlsx)** to see the spreadsheet if you please.
 Here's some charts.